shug0131/eudraCT/docs/testing.md

 This test plan is designed to prescribe the scope, approach, resources and schedule of all testing activities of the EudraCT tool project.

+# Definitions

+###Positive testing
+Testing performed on the system by providing the valid data as input.
+###Negative testing
+Testing performed on the system by providing the invalid data as input to ensure that can handle the unwanted input and user behaviour.
+###White-box testing
+Testing that tests internal structures or workings of an application.

 # Test strategy

 ## Scope of testing